wyxos/dazzle/README.md

 ![Dazzle Icon](https://github.com/wyxos/dazzle-source/blob/d4b50ae513cc961897c59566fb8097604715ea8b/build/icon.ico)

-Dazzle is an innovative application designed to streamline the process of browsing, downloading, and organizing media files.
+Dazzle is an application designed to streamline the process of browsing, downloading, and organizing media files.
 With a simple and intuitive interface, Dazzle makes it easy to manage your media collection efficiently.

 **Note: Dazzle is currently a work in progress (WIP).
 The UI and features are still under development.**